CNP-CIIMAR/FAALPred/utilities/README.md

     python3 filter_fasta.py data/input_sequences.fasta results/filtered_sequences.fasta data/sequence_ids.txt --keep
     ```

-  issue: "No sequences are being written to the output file."
+  Issue: "No sequences are being written to the output file."
-  solution: >
+  Solution: >
     - Verify that the IDs in the `ids_file` match the sequence IDs in the `input_fasta`.
     - Ensure that you are using the correct mode (`--keep` or `--exclude`) based on your filtering needs.
     - Check for any leading/trailing whitespaces in the `ids_file` that might prevent matching.

-  issue: "Biopython is not installed or not found."
+  Issue: "Biopython is not installed or not found."
-  solution: >
+  Solution: >
     Ensure that you have activated the correct Anaconda environment (`filter_sequences`) and installed Biopython:
     ```bash
     conda activate filter_sequences